jsminem/terraform-guardium-datastore-audit/modules/aws-mysql-rds-audit/README.md

 This module uses the following internal modules:

 1. `aws-configuration` - Retrieves AWS account information
-2. `rds-mariadb-mysql-parameter-group` - Configures the MariaDB parameter group for audit logging
+2. `rds-mariadb-mysql-parameter-group` - Configures the MySQL parameter group for audit logging
 3. `rds-mariadb-mysql-cloudwatch-registration` - Sets up CloudWatch integration for audit logs (when using CloudWatch)

 ## Audit Events Configuration